LesleyLai/eml/README.md

 ## Examples

-Here are some snippets of what an EML program looks like and what it evaluate to:
+Here are some snippets of what an EML program looks like and what it evaluates to:

 ### If-else
 <!-- snippet: Else_If.approved.eml -->